Course Access & Request Policy - Department of Computer Science - Purdue University Skip to main content

 • Instructors cannot override full sections.

-• Declared* CS Minors will be able to register for core courses in off-peak semesters starting week two of open registration, space permitting.
+• Declared* CS Minors will be able to register for core courses the Friday before classes begin, space permitting.
 Minors will not be given access to core courses in peak semesters.
 Plan accordingly.

-• All efforts will be made to accommodate requests, however CS and DS majors have priority.
+• All efforts will be made to accommodate requests, however CS, DS and AI majors have priority.

 • The Computer Science Department will be using the WAITLIST FOR ALL COURSES